Our experts share tips and strategies to help you build a robust ROI in PR and marketing

 If your posts are more focused on increasing your site’s reach and increasing your brand awareness, you can measure ROI using:

-There are three fields that can indicate real ROI in a PR campaign:
+Three fields can indicate real ROI in a PR campaign:

 Brand awareness and loyalty

-A continuous look at metrics like traffic and social media shares can show long-term increases and improvements as well as new business opportunities.
-If you’re getting better at retaining your customers after they convert, then you know you’re doing well.
-However, if you keep losing clients, you need to look into your customer acquisition strategy and figure out how to adapt it to serve your customers once they’ve already converted.
+A continuous look at metrics like traffic and social media shares can show long-term increases and improvements in new business opportunities.
+You’re doing well if you’re getting better at retaining your customers after they convert.
+However, if you keep losing clients, look into your customer acquisition strategy and figure out how to adapt it to serve your customers once they’ve converted.

-Additionally, you can monitor elements such as blog posts, guest articles, and social media interactions through the process of site engagement, becoming leads, and converting.
+Additionally, you can monitor elements such as blog posts, guest articles, and social media interactions through site engagement, becoming leads, and converting.

 Industry credibility

-You need to be seen as somewhat of an industry expert so that consumers of your startup believe that you are reliable and trustworthy.
+You must be an industry expert for customers to believe you are reliable and trustworthy.
 Getting some earned media will build social proof and attract new business.

 Increasingly positive reputation

-Increasing your positive reputation relies on you creating positive digital customer experiences as well as your customers communicating this to the world.
+Increasing your positive reputation relies on you creating positive digital customer experiences, and your customers communicate this to the world.
 Getting good feedback from existing customers matters.

-In terms of PR ROI, we can also look at the social media shares/likes.
+You can also look at the social media shares/likes for PR ROI.
 It also helps to look for positive customer reviews and audience engagement in press release announcements regarding customer milestones.

 Conclusion

 It is important to review the ROI of your startup frequently so that you know where your company stands.
 You could default to using the two main strategies outlined above.
 Alternatively, you might prefer to use social media and earned media.
-Either way, monitoring your business not only gives you an idea of how you’re doing at the moment but also gives you insight into what the future holds for your business.
+Either way, monitoring your business gives you an idea of how you’re doing and insights into what the future holds for your business.

 Do you need help building a PR strategy that will generate an impressive ROI?
 With Pressfarm‘s affordable PR packages, you can get a winning press release, engaging guest posts, and a creative media kit for your brand, all of which will help you stand out in your industry.

 What’s more, beyond creating quality content for you, the experts at Pressfarm are skilled at distributing this content to share it with the right target audiences.
-By submitting your content to respected media outlets as well as startup directories, Pressfarm can boost your brand’s online presence.
-With curated media lists from an account executive combined with access to a comprehensive database of over 1 million contacts, you can connect with the best journalists in your niche.
+Pressfarm can boost your brand’s online presence by submitting content to respected media outlets and startup directories.
+With curated media lists from an account executive and access to a comprehensive database of over 1 million contacts, you can connect with the best journalists in your niche.

-Pressfarm’s professional PR services could be just what you need to give your brand a boost.
+Pressfarm’s professional PR services could be just what you need to boost your brand.